 While there’s little that can be done for dry macular degeneration, the disease progresses very slowly, and will probably never completely black out the central vision.
 Many people with this condition live full lives without serious disability.

 Some studies have suggested a link between poor nutrition and faster degeneration of the macula.
 According to this evidence, fruit and dark green vegetables like spinach can slow the disease and contribute to better outcomes.
-For some people, a doctor will recommend a daily supplement that contains zinc, copper, vitamin E, vitamin D, and beta-carotene or vitamin A.
+For some people, a doctor will recommend a daily supplement that contains zinc, copper, vitamin C, vitamin E, lutein and zeaxanthin, which may help reduce the risk of the advanced disease and delay vision loss.
+Talk to your doctor or pharmacist about which supplement is right for you.

 People who have lost their vision may need magnifiers, strong reading glasses, and other devices to help them manage.